 Land at Briar Farm, Harleston (approx. 27.04 ha) is allocated for mixed-use development.
 The site is likely to accommodate approximately 360 homes, of which 30 will be older persons housing units.
-In addition to housing, the mix of uses is also to include a 90 bed care unit/extra care housing3, 0.8 ha of retail or employment land, 1.6 ha for community use, allotments, and public open space.
+The mix of uses is also to include a 90 bed care unit/extra care housing3, 0.8 ha of retail or employment land, 1.6 ha for community use, allotments, and public open space.